Is VCM at Boston qualifier?

 What do you use for a timing device?
 How do I wear it?

-We use the ChronoTrack B-Tag to time the race.
-B-Tags are attached to the back of each runner’s bib and transmit data as the runner crosses the timing mats at the start, finish and various areas along the course.
-Please read these instructions on how to wear your bib/B-Tag.
+We use the ChronoTrack B-Tag.
+B-Tags are attached to the back of each runner’s bib and transmit data as the runner crosses the timing mats at the start, finish and along the course.
+Instructions here on how to wear your bib/B-Tag.

 Can a marathoner also run on one or more relay teams?

 Yes.
 The registered marathoner must also be registered as a teammate on whichever team(s) s/he is running on.
-Please read our Relay Team/Marathoner Scenario Info Sheet for everything you need to know about which bibs to wear and where to exchange.
+Read our Relay-Marathoner Scenario INFO SHEET for details on which bibs to wear and where to exchange.

 Does VCM offer designated “pacer groups”?